-When a student cannot meet their financial obligation to the University and have exhausted all financial aid options with the Financial Aid Office, Office of Accounting Operations will place student on a 3 month Promissory Note (PN), which includes a ten percent down payment.
-Students with an outstanding prior balance will not be able to Academically Register for the following semester until their account balance has been satisfied.
-The PN is a contract and contains specific obligations regarding the student's account, balance, and payment plan.
+If a student cannot meet their financial obligation to the University as agreed upon at the beginning of the semester, and have exhausted all financial aid options with the Financial Aid Office, the Office of Accounting Operations will place the student on a 3 month payment plan with a signed Master Promissory Note (MPN).
+A reasonable down payment is required to activate the plan.
+Students with an outstanding balance will not be able to academically register for a future semester until their balance is paid in full.
+The MPN is a contract and contains specific obligations regarding the student's account status, balance due, and payment due dates.

-Once the student has completed the above-mentioned requirements the Office of Accounting Operations will clear student to receive their cap and gown and participate in all graduation ceremonies and activities as well as their transcripts and diploma will be released.
+Once the student has completed the above-mentioned requirements, the Office of Accounting Operations will clear the student for re-admittance, graduation, and receipt of transcripts and/or diploma (if applicable).